Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Entanglement-Bath Hamiltonian

 For $J=1$, the spin chain is translational invariant (TI), whose Hamiltonian reads

-The thermodynamics of the infinite-size TI chain can be efficiently simulated by the existing tensor network (TN) methods~\cite{VMC08MPSPEPSRev, CV09TNSRev, 2017JPhA...50v3001B, 2020LNP...964.....R, RevModPhys.93.045003} such as transfer-matrix renormalization group~\cite{PhysRevB.56.5061} and linearized tensor renormalization group~\cite{PhysRevLett.106.127202}.
+The thermodynamics of the infinite-size TI chain can be efficiently simulated by the existing tensor network (TN) methods~\cite{VMC08MPSPEPSRev, CV09TNSRev, 2017JPhA...50v3001B, 2020LNP...964.....R, RevModPhys.93.045003} such as the transfer-matrix renormalization group~\cite{PhysRevB.56.5061}, linearized tensor renormalization group~\cite{PhysRevLett.106.127202}, and TN tailoring~\cite{PhysRevB.105.155155}.
 For $J\neq 1$, the translational invariance is broken.
 The existing approaches become unstable when the system size is infinite.
-We here propose to access the thermodynamics of the bulk $\mathcal{B}$ by constructing a finite-size model known as the quantum entanglement simulation (QES), as illustrated in Fig. \ref{Fig1} (b).
-The key idea of the QES is that the entanglement induced by the boundaries couplings optimally mimics that in the infinite-size system, as in Fig. \ref{Fig1} (c).
-This can be understood from the perspective of the entanglement Hamiltonian (EH).
-Generally speaking, the EH of the bulk in the QES optimally mimics the EH of the infintite-size TI chain.
-The QES consists of $(N+2)$ spins (with $N$ the bulk size), and its Hamiltonian reads
+We here propose to \B{qualitatively mimic} the thermodynamics of the bulk $\mathcal{B}$ by constructing a finite-size model as illustrated in Fig. \ref{Fig1} (b).
+The key idea \B{is to put the EBHs at the boundaries.
+The EBHs are optimized with the infinite-size TI model at the temperature $T'$, which is expected to mimic the entanglement between the bulk and the environments in the thermal state of $\hat{H}_{\text{inho}}$.}

-$\hat{\mathcal{H}}_{\mathcal{L}(\mathcal{R})}(T')$ gives the interaction between the two spins on the left (right) boundary, and is called the entanglement-bath Hamiltonian (EBH), as illustrated in Fig. \ref{Fig1}(b).
-The spins on the left and right boundaries are dubbed as the entanglement bath sites (bath in short).
+\B{To better explain our idea with the EBHs, let us consider a special case with $T'=T$.
+The constructed finite-size model becomes the quantum entanglement simulator (QES) whose bulk reduced density matrix (RDM) optimally mimics that of the infinite TI model~\cite{PhysRevE.93.053310, PhysRevB.96.155120} [Fig. \ref{Fig1} (c)].
+The Hamiltonian of the QES consists of three parts as}

-The EBHs are determined variationally.
-Let us consider an infinite-size TI chain with the Hamiltonian $\hat{H}_{\text{TI}} = \sum_n \hat{h}_{n, n+1}$.
-Taking the temperature of the canonical ensemble to be $T'$, the EH of the bulk satisfies
+The EBH $\hat{\mathcal{H}}_{\mathcal{L}(\mathcal{R})}(T')$ gives the interaction between the two spins on the left (right) boundary.
+It is obtained variationally by minimizing the distance between the entanglement Hamiltonians (EH's) of the QES and that of the TI model as